thomcorley/keller/README.md

 ```
 export PATH=$PATH:/<PATH>/<TO>/recipe-finder/bin
 ```
-5. Typing `recipe` will display a random recipe in the terminal.
+5. Typing `recipe` should display a random recipe in the terminal.